msu/csci-540-fall2021/README.md

 * [Database System
   Concepts](https://www.amazon.com/Database-System-Concepts-Abraham-Silberschatz-ebook/dp/B07PPHYQGV)
-  by Abraham Silberschatz, Henry F. Korth and S. Sudarshan
+  by Abraham Silberschatz, Henry F. Korth and S. Sudarshan (DBSC below)
 * [Seven Databases in Seven Weeks: A Guide to Modern Databases and the NoSQL Movement](https://www.amazon.com/Seven-Databases-Weeks-Modern-Movement/dp/1680502530) by Eric Redmond and Jim R. Wilson (7DB in reading below) (DO NOT USE 1st